Rygar: The Legendary Adventure: Development

 the source of inspiration for this game has multiple origins.
 I personally enjoyed studying the history of Western civilization and so on.
 I've gone on many soul-searching trips to the countries in Europe with my favorite guitar.
 Personal experiences like playing my guitar in front of places like the Parthenon in Athens during sunset and midnight jam sessions in Rome have stimulated my creativity.
 I also have quite an impressive group of guys working with me.
 In my development team, there are guys who worked on excavation projects in Rome and Pompeii.
 The father of one of my key members is a world-renowned archaeologist, and he gives us great advice.
 I also have to give credit to some of the movies like Clash of the Titans, Ben Hur, The Ten Commandments, Jason and the Argonauts, and so on.

 Early in production, several Tecmo staff members went to Greece to collect reference material.
 This included CG designer Tadafumi Kubo, who photographed materials for texture use.
 Kubo used Autodesk 3ds Max to design the levels and build the character models, as he found this method faster than drawing by hand.
-The character models were then imported into Softimage|XSI to animate them.
+The character models were then imported into Softimage to animate them.

 The CG cutscene which plays when the game first boots up began production before the game itself.
 This sequence was produced by Masaru Mayama of Polygon Magic, while Visual Science Laboratory (VSL) handled the day-to-day production.
 The movie had to be completely ready for E3 in May 2003, with game producer Satoshi Kanematsu asking for "a movie that will make people at E3 stand and watch with their mouths agape."
 Production began with VSL appointing a director to oversee the creation of a storyboard, based on the visual data supplied by Kubo.
 The creation of this storyboard took about a month, with the production time for developing the actual 3D taking another two.
 Softimage and 3ds Max were used for the effects.
 Maya was used for particle processing.
 Everything was rendered and combined in Adobe After Effects.
 The cutscene towards the end of the game where Princess Harmonia begins singing was created in much the same way, using all the same tools.